-If you’re highly qualified and interested in working at a government agency you could be eligible for the federal employee student loan repayment program.
+You could be eligible for the federal employee student loan repayment program if you’re highly qualified and interested in working at a government agency.
 In this guide, we’ll cover everything you need to know about this federal employee student loan forgiveness option.

 What is the federal student loan repayment program?

 The federal student loan repayment program is designed to attract top talent to serve in the public sector and encourage retention as an additional employee benefit.
 Federal agencies can designate funds and offer student loan repayment assistance to highly qualified candidates.

-Employees who are eligible for the federal student loan repayment program can receive up to $60,000 over a period of six years.
-So in other words, you can get up to $10,000 per year.
-Only federal student loans are eligible for federal employee student loan repayment, so sorry private student loan holders.
+Employees who are eligible for the federal student loan repayment program can receive up to $10,000 per year, up to a max amount of $60,000.
+Only federal student loans are eligible for federal employee student loan repayment.
+Private private student loan borrowers don't qualify.

 Good news for Parent PLUS borrowers, though, who can also take advantage of this program if they’re an employee at the federal agency and took out federal loans on behalf of their child.

-The important thing to note is that whether the funds are available and who the funds are available for are dependent on the agency.
-So it’s not something that everyone in the public sector working full-time can get, like Public Service Loan Forgiveness (PSLF).
+The important thing to note is that whether the funds are available and who the funds are available for are dependent on the federal government agency.
+So it’s not something everyone working full-time in the public sector can get.
+If the federal repayment program isn't available to you, check out the Public Service Loan Forgiveness (PSLF) program instead.

-Your work has to have a program in place, and you’d have to qualify and pass the eligibility requirements below.
+Your work has to have a program in place, and you’d have to qualify with eligible loans and pass the eligibility requirements below.

-Though this type of student loan forgiveness for government employees can be a huge perk considering the fact that the total award could be $60,000, one potential snag could be a higher tax bill.
+Though this type of student loan forgiveness for government employees can be a huge perk because the total award could be $60,000, one potential snag could be a higher tax bill.
 Unfortunately, the student loan repayment assistance is not tax-exempt and is included as part of your gross income on your tax return.

 Who is eligible for this type of federal employee student loan forgiveness?